RMBeristain/organise-downloads/README.md

 # Organise Downloads

 Organise `~/Downloads` folders.

-Move 'file.exe' to 'exe_folder' subdirs to keep things tidy.
+For example, move 'file.exe' to 'exe_folder' subdir to keep things tidy.

 Can add exceptions.

+For options run with `-help`